 Data analytics is nothing new.
 Today, though, the growing volume of data and the advanced analytics technologies available mean you can get much deeper data insights more quickly.
 The insights that big data and modern technologies make possible are more accurate and more detailed.
 In addition to using data to inform future decisions, you can also use current data to make immediate decisions.

 Some of the technologies that make modern data analytics so powerful are:

 By examining data about these users’ interests, perhaps you discover many of them are interested in photography.
-Perhaps this is because your new phone has a better camera than the previous model.
+This may be because your new phone has a better camera than the previous model.
 Using this information, you could fine-tune your ad to focus on users who bought the previous phone and like photography.
-You could also find new audiences of people who didn’t buy the older phone but are interested in photography.
+You could also find new audiences of people who didn’t buy the older phone but are interested in taking photos.

-As another example, let’s say you publish a site that features videos about sports.
+As another data analytics example, let’s say you publish a site that features videos about sports.
 As people visit your site, you could collect data about which videos different visitors watch as well as how highly they rate the videos, which ones they comment on and more.
 You could also gather information about the demographics of each user.
 You can use data analytics tools to determine which audience segments are most likely to watch certain videos.
 You can then suggest videos to people based on the segments they fit into best.
 For example, you might find that older men are most likely to be interested in golf, while younger men are most likely to be interested in basketball.

 For some real-life examples of how Lotame’s data analytics tools have helped business drive improved results, check out our case studies.

 While data analytics can provide many benefits to the companies that use it, it’s not without its challenges.
 Working with the right partners and using the right tools can help businesses to overcome these difficulties.